Potato: Cultural significance

+In mythology

+In Inca mythology, a daughter of the earth mother Pachamama, Axomamma, is the goddess of potatoes.
+She ensured the fertility of the soil and the growth of the tubers.
+According to Iroquois mythology, the first potatoes grew out of Earth Woman's feet after she died giving birth to her twin sons, Sapling and Flint.

 In art

 The potato has been an essential crop in the Andes since the pre-Columbian era.
 The Moche culture from Northern Peru made ceramics from the earth, water, and fire.
 This pottery was a sacred substance, formed in significant shapes and used to represent important themes.
 Potatoes are represented anthropomorphically as well as naturally.

 During the late 19th century, numerous images of potato harvesting appeared in European art, including the works of Willem Witsen and Anton Mauve.

 Van Gogh's 1885 painting The Potato Eaters portrays a family eating potatoes.
 Van Gogh said he wanted to depict peasants as they really were.
 He deliberately chose coarse and ugly models, thinking that they would be natural and unspoiled in his finished work.

 Jean-François Millet's The Potato Harvest depicts peasants working in the plains between Barbizon and Chailly.
 It presents a theme representative of the peasants' struggle for survival.
 Millet's technique for this work incorporated paste-like pigments thickly applied over a coarsely textured canvas.